 Interpersonal Relationships - Binder Ready, 9th Edition

-Help your students master the skills needed to communicate effectively in the health care setting!
-Interpersonal Relationships: Professional Communication Skills for Nurses, 9th Edition shows how to interact with patients, families, and the health care team in ways that are professional, honest, empathetic, and knowledgeable.
+Master the skills you need to communicate effectively in the health care setting!
+Interpersonal Relationships: Professional Communication Skills for Nurses, 9th Edition shows how you can interact with patients, families, and the health care team in ways that are professional, honest, empathetic, and knowledgeable.
 A clear guide to essential competencies, this book covers relationship skills, health promotion, patients with special communication needs, and interprofessional communication.
 Case examples make it easier to apply communication theories to real-life practice.
 New to this edition are Next Generation NCLEX® (NGN)-style case studies and a new chapter on managing personal stress.
-This text is a two-time winner of the American Journal of Nursing Book of the Year award!
+Written by noted educator Kathleen Underman Boggs, this reference is a two-time winner of the American Journal of Nursing Book of the Year award.

 - Integrated holistic health approach focuses on patient-centered communication and the entire health experience, which requires a fresh perspective and a higher level of patient and family involvement.